 New Kung Fu Cult Master 1 (倚天屠龙记之九阳神功)

 Some background information about this CNY 2022 Wuxia flick.
 Helmed by popular Hong Kong actor Raymond Lam, this is the fifth time Louis Cha’s Yitian Tulong Ji has been adapted for the big screen.
-If you include all the TV series over the years, this makes it the 14th time the beloved Wuxia saga has been adapted for visual entertainment.
+If you include all the TV series over the years, as well as reimaginations like The Hidden Power of the Dragon Sabre, this makes it the 15th time the beloved Wuxia saga has been adapted for visual entertainment.

 Watching, despite finding this latest adaptation pointless.

 Nope, I’m not being harsh.
-Bluntly, I didn’t yawn during the show simply because I loved the Yitian Tulong story since young.
-To be clear, I didn’t dislike this new adaptation too because of its ugliest controversy.
+Bluntly put, I didn’t yawn during the show simply because I love the Yitian Tulong story since young.
+To be clear, I also didn’t dislike this new adaptation because of its ugliest controversy.
 That of 42-year-old Raymond being too old to play the role of an early 20s Zhang Wuji.
 (The story was tweaked.
 The Wuji in this version is in his early 30s)